fishnchips-basecaller/fishnchips/README.md

-# FishNChips - a Transformer basecaller
+# FishNChips - a CNN-Transformer basecaller
+# Gravlax - a CNN-LSTM-CTC basecaller

 ## Required data